 (If you purchase tickets or rentals through these links, you are helping snowforecast.com stay in business, please email us and let us know if you do.)

 7 day to 2 week+ forecast (since 1998) - 23 April to 03 May, 2014 - Another low pressure system moves in next Wednesday through Friday (4 days or so between storms) with potential snowfall, and potentially significant for any area as it may track south also.
 We may see this followed by high pressure ridging aloft next Saturday and for a few+ days (26th on).
 Winter is not over yet for the Colorado high country, but it seems to be tapering off, in general.
 CM

 Longer Range Outlook

--->After the Christmas-New Year rush, the La Nada may start to wear off, being replaced by a weak El Nino SST pattern.
-This means we could see a strengthening jet stream across the west and eastern Pacific, and increased moisture in general for late winter snow storms as they move in more directly off the Pacific, late January-February and through April.
+Since we are seeing an actual cooling of the eastern Equatorial Pacific in the last month, and not much change in the 3.4 region, we expect this to not bode well for a shift out of a La Nada pattern, yet.
+If we start to see warming in the region mentioned, then we expect a potential strengthening jet stream across the Pacific, and increased moisture in general for Pacific storms as they move in more directly off the Pacific.
 We will keep this outlook updated as more information becomes available.
-If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to pick up our high quality iPhone app, which comes with unlimited forecast snow alerts
+If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to download the app.

 Development on the new base village at Snowmass is under way!
 For the 2006-2007 season, look for the new eight-person Elk Camp Gondola, which will whisk guests from the new base village to the top of Elk Camp in just 8.5 minutes.
 Combined with last season's new Village Express six-pack and Sky Cab gondola, the lift network at Snowmass promises to get you up the mountain almost as fast as you can come down!